notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 Unlike most of the other items listed in the "Languages" column, which are language or file-type specific, the "Global Styles" set the default stylings for all types of documents using the active theme.
 Except for the "Global override" style, a style for a particular language will override a "Global Style" setting.

-Some of these styles apply to the background only, some apply to the foreground only, and some apply to both.  <!-- For styles that only have one available colour, the other will be disabled (greyed out). -->
+Some of these styles apply to the background only, some apply to the foreground only, and some apply to both.

-* Global override [background and foreground] ⇒ This style has a series of checkboxes, which allow you to choose which attributes of the override-style will apply to everything; any that are enabled will override even the per-language settings; any that are not enabled will not use the global-override settings for that attribute.
+* Global override [background and foreground] ⇒ This style has a series of checkboxes, which allow you to choose which attributes of the override-style will apply to everything; any that are checked will override even the per-language settings; any that are not checked will not use the global-override settings for that attribute.
-* Default style [background and foreground] ⇒ This sets the base font and colours for all languages -- so any unstyled text will use these settings.
+* Default style [background and foreground] ⇒ This sets the base font and colors for all languages -- so any unstyled text will use these settings.
-* Indent guideline style [background and foreground] ⇒ If **View > Show Symbol > Show Indent Guide** is enabled, there will be a thin dotted line every for every level of indent.
-The foreground sets the colour of the dots; the background sets the colour of the non-dot portion.
+* Indent guideline style [background and foreground] ⇒ If **View > Show Symbol > Show Indent Guide** is checked, there will be a thin dotted line every for every level of indent.
+The foreground sets the color of the dots; the background sets the color of the non-dot portion.
 * Brace highlight style [background and foreground] ⇒ If you have text like `( blah )` or `[ blah ]` or `{ blah }` and move the caret onto one of the opening or closing parentheses, brackets, or braces, both the opening and closing character in the pair will be highlighted per this style.
 * Bad brace colour [background and foreground] ⇒ If you have a single unmatched or mismatched parenthesis `()`, bracket `[]`, or curly-brace `{}`, with the caret at that character, it will be highlighted as a "bad brace style" instead of using the "brace highlight style".
 * Current line background colour [background only] ⇒ The line containing the active editing caret will be marked using this background style.
 * Selected text colour [background only] ⇒ Selected text will be indicated with this background.
-If [Preferences > Highlighting > Smart Highlighting](#highlighting) is enabled, the "Smart Highlighting" style (below) will be coloured overtop of the "Selected text colour".
-If the [configuration file `enableSelectFgColor.xml`](../config-files#other-configuration-files) exists (and you have v8.0.0 or newer), "Selected text colour" will honor the foreground colour as well.
+If [Preferences > Highlighting > Smart Highlighting](#highlighting) is checked, the "Smart Highlighting" style (below) will be colored overtop of the "Selected text colour".
+If the [configuration file `enableSelectFgColor.xml`](../config-files#other-configuration-files) exists (and you have v8.0.0 or newer), "Selected text colour" will honor the foreground color as well.
-* Caret colour [foreground only] ⇒ This sets the colour for the current-text-position caret, which will either be `|` for insert mode or `_` for overwrite mode.
+* Caret colour [foreground only] ⇒ This sets the color for the current-text-position caret, which will either be `|` for insert mode or `_` for overwrite mode.
-* Edge colour [foreground only] ⇒ Colour for the vertical edge from [Preferences > Editing](#editing).
-If the Vertical Edge Settings are enabled as Background Mode, this style's "foreground" colour will be used as the background colour for text that's beyond the edge.
+* Edge colour [foreground only] ⇒ Color for the vertical edge from [Preferences > Editing](#editing).
+If the Vertical Edge Settings are checked as Background Mode, this style's "foreground" color will be used as the background color for text that's beyond the edge.
-* Line number margin [background and foreground] ⇒ If "Display line number" is enabled in [Preferences > Editing](#editing), this sets the style for those line numbers.
+* Line number margin [background and foreground] ⇒ If "Display line number" is checked in [Preferences > Editing](#editing), this sets the style for those line numbers.
-* Fold [background and foreground] ⇒ If a given language has folding, this will give the colour for the folding symbols (`⊞ ⊟ │ └`) when the caret is _not_ inside that folding-area
+* Fold [background and foreground] ⇒ If a given language has folding, this will give the color for the folding symbols (`⊞ ⊟ │ └`) when the caret is _not_ inside that folding-area
-* Fold active [foreground only] ⇒ If a given language has folding, this will give the colour for the folding symbols (`⊞ ⊟ │ └`) when the caret _is_ inside that folding-area
+* Fold active [foreground only] ⇒ If a given language has folding, this will give the color for the folding symbols (`⊞ ⊟ │ └`) when the caret _is_ inside that folding-area
-* Fold margin [background and foreground] ⇒ If a given language has folding, this will give the colours for the margin-region; it will be coloured with a checkerboard-like pattern (a dense version of `░`)
+* Fold margin [background and foreground] ⇒ If a given language has folding, this will give the colors for the margin-region; it will be colored with a checkerboard-like pattern (a dense version of `░`)
-* White space symbol [foreground only] ⇒ If **View > Show Symbol** settings have whitespace shown, then the tabs and whitespace symbols will use this foreground colour.
+* White space symbol [foreground only] ⇒ If **View > Show Symbol** settings have whitespace shown, then the tabs and whitespace symbols will use this foreground color.
-* Smart Highlighting [background only] ⇒ If [Smart Highlighting](#highlighting) is enabled and active, this colour will be applied to all matches.
-This background colour has approximately 60% transparency compared to other backgrounds also applied on the same text, so the exact colour seen will depend on other styles for this text, combined with this setting.
-(For example, if you have a highlight of green RGB=[0,255,0], with a white RGB=[255,255,255] background, the actual colour will be RGB=[155,255,155].)
+* Smart Highlighting [background only] ⇒ If [Smart Highlighting](#highlighting) is checked and active, this color will be applied to all matches.
+This background color has approximately 60% transparency compared to other backgrounds also applied on the same text, so the exact color seen will depend on other styles for this text, combined with this setting.
+(For example, if you have a highlight of green RGB=[0,255,0], with a white RGB=[255,255,255] background, the actual color will be RGB=[155,255,155].)
 * Find Mark Style [background only] ⇒ If you have used the **Search > Mark** dialog to mark text, this style will be applied to the background.
-Like the "Smart Highlighting" style, this background has about 60% transparency, so the exact colour seen will depend on other styles for this text, combined with this setting.
+Like the "Smart Highlighting" style, this background has about 60% transparency, so the exact color seen will depend on other styles for this text, combined with this setting.
-* Mark Style 1 [background only] ⇒ If you select text, then use **Search > Mark All > Using 1st Style**, it will use this background colour for all text matching the current selection.
+* Mark Style 1 [background only] ⇒ If you select text, then use **Search > Mark All > Using 1st Style**, it will use this background color for all text matching the current selection.
-* Mark Style 2 [background only] ⇒ If you select text, then use **Search > Mark All > Using 2nd Style**, it will use this background colour for all text matching the current selection.
+* Mark Style 2 [background only] ⇒ If you select text, then use **Search > Mark All > Using 2nd Style**, it will use this background color for all text matching the current selection.
-* Mark Style 3 [background only] ⇒ If you select text, then use **Search > Mark All > Using 3rd Style**, it will use this background colour for all text matching the current selection.
+* Mark Style 3 [background only] ⇒ If you select text, then use **Search > Mark All > Using 3rd Style**, it will use this background color for all text matching the current selection.
-* Mark Style 4 [background only] ⇒ If you select text, then use **Search > Mark All > Using 4th Style**, it will use this background colour for all text matching the current selection.
+* Mark Style 4 [background only] ⇒ If you select text, then use **Search > Mark All > Using 4th Style**, it will use this background color for all text matching the current selection.
-* Mark Style 5 [background only] ⇒ If you select text, then use **Search > Mark All > Using 5th Style**, it will use this background colour for all text matching the current selection.
+* Mark Style 5 [background only] ⇒ If you select text, then use **Search > Mark All > Using 5th Style**, it will use this background color for all text matching the current selection.
-* Incremental highlighting all [background only] ⇒ If you use the "Highlight all" feature of the **Search > Incremental Search**, the results will be coloured based on this style.
+* Incremental highlighting all [background only] ⇒ If you use the "Highlight all" feature of the **Search > Incremental Search**, the results will be colored based on this style.
-* Tags match highlighting [background only] ⇒ If [Preferences > Highlighting > Highlight Matching Tags](#highlighting) is enabled, this background colour will be used for the opening and closing HTML/XML tags.
+* Tags match highlighting [background only] ⇒ If [Preferences > Highlighting > Highlight Matching Tags](#highlighting) is checked, this background color will be used for the opening and closing HTML/XML tags.
-* Tag attribute [background only] ⇒ If [Preferences > Highlighting > Highlight Matching Tags](#highlighting) is enabled, this background colour will be used for attributes inside the HTML/XML tags.
+* Tag attribute [background only] ⇒ If [Preferences > Highlighting > Highlight Matching Tags](#highlighting) is checked, this background color will be used for attributes inside the HTML/XML tags.
-* Active tab focused indicator [foreground only] ⇒  If [Preferences > General > Draw a coloured bar on active tab](#highlighting) is enabled, this foreground colour will be used for drawing a thick bar along the long edge of the tab name of the active tab in the active view, to emphasize active tab
+* Active tab focused indicator [foreground only] ⇒  If [Preferences > General > Draw a coloured bar on active tab](#highlighting) is checked, this foreground color will be used for drawing a thick bar along the long edge of the tab name of the active tab in the active view, to emphasize active tab
-* Active tab unfocused indicator [foreground only] ⇒ If [Preferences > General > Draw a coloured bar on active tab](#highlighting) is enabled, and if both editor views are visible, this foreground colour will be used for drawing a thick bar along the long edge of the tab name of the other inactive view's active tab.
+* Active tab unfocused indicator [foreground only] ⇒ If [Preferences > General > Draw a coloured bar on active tab](#highlighting) is checked, and if both editor views are visible, this foreground color will be used for drawing a thick bar along the long edge of the tab name of the other inactive view's active tab.
-* Active tab text [foreground only] ⇒ Selects the colour to be used for the filename displayed in the titlebar of the active tab.
+* Active tab text [foreground only] ⇒ Selects the color to be used for the filename displayed in the titlebar of the active tab.
-* Inactive tabs [background and foreground] ⇒ Selects the colour to be used for the filename displayed in the titlebars of all inactive tabs.
+* Inactive tabs [background and foreground] ⇒ Selects the color to be used for the filename displayed in the titlebars of all inactive tabs.
-* URL hovered [foreground only] ⇒ If [Preferences > MISC. > Clickable Link](#misc) is enabled, when your mouse cursor is hovering over a URL, or if the caret is inside the URL text, then the URL's foreground colour will follow this setting.
+* URL hovered [foreground only] ⇒ If [Preferences > MISC. > Clickable Link](#misc) is checked, when your mouse cursor is hovering over a URL, or if the caret is inside the URL text, then the URL's foreground color will follow this setting.
 * Document map [background and foreground] ⇒ The foreground color will be semi-transparently overlayed over the miniature version of text that's currently visible in the editor; the background color will be semi-transparently overlayed over the miniature version of the text that isn't currently visible in the editor (this style is new to v8.1.5).
 * EOL Custom Color [background and foreground] ⇒ Sets the colors for the `CR`, `LF`, and `CRLF` indicators, which are also influenced by the [**Settings > Preferences > Editing > EOL** settings](#editing)